coiled/coiled-datasets/README.md

 # coiled-datasets

+This repo provides easy access to three types of data:

+* open source datasets hosted in S3
+* scripts to create datasets on your local machine
+* some tiny datasets that are checked into this repo

+These datasets are great for learning, experimentation, and benchmarking.

+## S3 datasets

 Coiled hosts several public datasets in AWS S3 that you can easily query when experimenting with Dask.

 Here's an example code snippet that creates a DataFrame with 662 million rows of data: